2sic/2sxc-docs/2sxc Docs Generator/specs/roadmap/breaking-changes.md

 1. `IEntity` also had a `Value(fieldname, lookup)` method.
 We are deprecating it, and making the lookup not happen from now on.
 We believe it was never used.
 1. `IEntity` had a command called `PrimaryValue(fieldName)` which was probably never ever used, so we're deprecating it.
 Use `Value(fieldName)` instead.

+#### Version 11.11.03 - Other

+1. UI Toolbar dropped the button and command for `item-history`, as the history is now part of the edit dialog

 ## Version 10

 > Version 10 has a lot of small breaking changes because